t1modo/Portfolio/README.md

 I have worked on various projects that demonstrate my skills and knowledge.
 Here are a few of my key projects:

 ### NotiTron
-- **Description**: A Discord bot designed to help students and users keep track of upcoming assignments and due dates.
-With NotiTron, users can add tasks, receive notifications when assignments are nearing their due dates (within 24 hours), and have expired tasks automatically removed from the system.
+- **Description**: NotiTron is a Discord bot designed to assist students and users in managing their assignments and due dates.
+It allows users to add tasks, receive timely reminders for upcoming deadlines, and ensures expired tasks are automatically cleaned from the system.
 - **Technologies**: discord.py, MongoDB, pymongo
 - **Link**: [GitHub](https://github.com/t1modo/NotiTron)